List of Preacher story arcs: "Gone to Texas" (issues 1–7)

-Reverend Jesse Custer, a tough and principled Texan preacher who has lost his faith, is possessed by a mysterious entity called Genesis — a conscienceless offspring of an angel and a demon whose power may rival that of God Himself.
+Reverend Jesse Custer, a tough and principled Texan preacher who has lost his faith, is possessed by a mysterious entity called Genesis—a conscienceless offspring of an angel and a demon whose power may rival that of God Himself.
 Through insight granted him by Genesis, now lodged in Jesse's mind in a sort of supernatural symbiosis, Jesse learns that God has left Heaven and abandoned his responsibilities, and that he (Jesse) possesses the power of The Word Of God—depicted in the comic through the use of red text (a reference to the printing method often used for indicating Jesus' speech in the Bible)—allowing him to deliver irresistible commands to any being, whereupon the commanded cannot help but to comply fully.
 Armed with these newfound attributes, he sets out on a quest to find God (literally) and make Him answer for His dereliction of duty.

 Accompanying Jesse on his journey are Tulip O'Hare, Jesse's former girlfriend who has long thought that he abandoned her, and Cassidy, a 100-year-old Irish vampire who prefers a pint in the pub to the blood of the innocent.
-Their first stop is New York City, where Cassidy introduces them to a freelance journalist friend, Sy, who claims to have insight into God's whereabouts.
+Their first stop is New York City, where Cassidy introduces them to a freelance journalist friend, Si Coltrane, who claims to have insight into God's whereabouts.

-Meanwhile, in Heaven, a quorum of angels, trying desperately to keep things from falling apart, decide to send the Saint of Killers—an immortal, unstoppable killing machine——to Earth with orders to recapture Genesis at any cost.
+Meanwhile, in Heaven, a quorum of angels, trying desperately to keep things from falling apart, decide to send the Saint of Killers—an immortal, unstoppable killing machine—to Earth with orders to recapture Genesis at any cost.